The Developing Child Summer Minor and Certificate

 - Sign up for a 5-hour/week campus practicum placement (This is in addition to the Psych 149A course lecture)

 - Pertussis/Whooping Cough Immunization (Tdap, Dtap)

 - Influenza (Flu) Vaccination (dated on or after 8/1/17) or a signed opt-out statement

-For questions regarding immunization requirements, please contact Luvy Vanegas-Grimaud, ED&LS Coordinator.
+For questions regarding admission or immunization requirements, please contact Luvy Vanegas-Grimaud, Research Coordinator.